-Cody watched him go, but then realized the fight with Jachomon wasn't going well at all; the burning monster seemed impervious to all of the Digimon's attacks.
+Cody watched him go, but then realized the fight with Jachomon wasn't going well at all; the burning monster seemed impervious to the Digimon's attacks.
 Pegasusmon and Nefertimon's Golden Noose just fizzled out as they tried to snare it.
-Togemon shot off volleys of needles as fast as she could, but they all burned away before they even reached Jachomon's surface.
+Togemon shot off volleys of needles as fast as she could, but they burned away before they even reached Jachomon's surface.
 The fireballs from Greymon, Garurumon and Birdramon just got absorbed, and Kabuterimon's electricity only made the monster angrier.
 In a blaze of fire breath, Jachomon downed the bug, and then spat the rest over the other Digimon, leaving them all charred and smoking on the ground.
 They groaned and tried to get up, but none of them could.

 Jachomon laughed darkly and turned its sights on the humans behind the monsters, starting to float towards them.
 "Shit!"
 Tai cursed.
 "Now what?!"